 Mini-split systems consist of one or more indoor units and an outdoor unit connected by refrigerant lines.
 Mini-split systems are ductless, while split systems use ductwork.
 Both systems operate on a direct expansion refrigeration cycle to provide efficient heating and cooling.
 The indoor unit houses the evaporator coil and blower, while the outdoor unit contains the condenser coil and compressor.

-PTAC systems are wall-mounted, indoor units ideal for hotels, apartment complexes, and other commercial or residential buildings.
+PTAC systems are installed through an exterior wall using a wall sleeve, with the outdoor section extending beyond the building facade.
+These self-contained units are commonly used in hotels, apartment complexes, and other commercial or residential buildings for efficient, localized climate control.
 These systems primarily provide cooling and are commonly used for individual room applications.
 During colder months, PTAC units require external heating sources, as they don’t have built-in heating capability.
-Some PTAC units seamlessly integrate with the building’s hot water system, using circulating hot water from the boiler to generate heat, ensuring efficient heating.
+Some PTAC units seamlessly integrate with the building’s hot water system, using circulating hot water from a boiler to generate heat, ensuring efficient heating.
 They also feature a separate coolant chamber to deliver cool air when needed.

 PTHP systems use refrigerant to transfer heat, providing both heating and cooling.
 These air-source heat pumps extract heat from the outside air, even in cold temperatures, and transfer it inside during heating mode.
 This makes them highly energy-efficient and versatile, as they can be used year-round without the need for an additional heating system.
 Commonly found in hotels, apartment complexes, and other commercial or residential buildings, PTHP systems are valued for their compact size, ease of installation, and flexible temperature control.